joncampbell123/dosbox-x/src/gamelink/README.md

 ```
 [sdl]
 output=gamelink
-windowresolution=1280x800
+gamelink master = true

 [render]
 scaler=xbrz
 ```

-`windowresolution` sets the (fixed) frame buffer size that is sent to GC.
+If you use the xbrz scaler, you must use `windowresolution` to set the frame buffer size that is sent to GC.
+For all other scalers, the native (scaled) resolution is used.
 GC will then perform scaling of this fixed-resolution image to the appropriate resolution, including optional aspect correction.

 Hardware scalers are not available beyond what GC offers, but it is possible to use a DOSBox software scaler in addition to that.
 See the example above